FREQUENCY TO VOLTAGE CONVERTER CIRCUITS

 frequency to voltage converter using op-amp and RC networks

-The input frequency given to this converter can be in the range of 0-10 kHz.
-And the output can be between 0 to -10 V.
+The input frequency given to this converter can be in the range of 0–10 kHz.
+And the output can be between 0 and -10 V.

 Block Diagram of F-V converter

 The above block diagram shows a frequency to voltage converter.
 The circuit charges the capacitor to a certain level.
-An integrator is connected in it and the capacitor discharges into this integrator or a low pass circuit.
+The circuit has an integrator in it, and the capacitor discharges into this integrator, or a low-pass circuit.
 This happens for all the cycles of the input waveform.
-The precision switch and the monostable multivibrator generate a pulse of a specific amplitude and period which is fed into the averaging network.
-Hence we get a DC voltage at the output.
+The precision switch and the monostable multivibrator generate a pulse of a specific amplitude and period.
+This pulse is fed into the averaging network.
+Hence, we get a DC voltage at the output.

-This is the circuit diagram of frequency to voltage converter using LM331.
+This is the circuit diagram of a frequency to voltage converter using LM331.

 Frequency to Voltage Converter